 SCYX Investors Have Opportunity to Lead SCYNEXIS, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-22, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SCYNEXIS, Inc. ("Scynexis" or the "Company") (NASDAQ: SCYX).
+LOS ANGELES, Nov.
+29, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SCYNEXIS, Inc. ("Scynexis" or the "Company") (NASDAQ: SCYX).

 Class Period: March 31, 2023 – September 22, 2023